cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 You will also need to pass the CloudQuery configuration file to the container.
 To do that, you will need to base64 encode the configuration file and pass it as an environment variable to the container.

-Create a new file named `task-definition.json` with the following contents:
+Create a new file named `task-definition.json` with the following content:
 ```json
 {
   "containerDefinitions": [